 Why Timing the Stock Market Doesn’t Work

-Why the Time to Invest is Now
+Why the Time to Invest Is Now

 Ask any financial advisor: One of the most important predictors of your returns is the length of time you’ve invested in the stock market.
-While it’s difficult to predict what the market will do in the near future, you can get a better sense over the long term.
+While it’s difficult to predict what the market will do in the near future, an investor can get a better sense over the long term.

 Consider Investing as Early as Possible

 The younger you are when you invest, the better.
 For example, imagine Person A invests $200 a month in a retirement account starting at age 25.

 Person B invests the same amount starting at age 35.
 They both continue to add $200 a month to their account.
-When they both retire at age 65, Person A will have almost twice as much as Person B: $306,689, compared to $167,550, assuming a 6% rate of return, 2% inflation rate, and 15% tax rate.1
+When they both retire at age 65, Person A will have almost twice as much as Person B: $306,689, compared to $167,550, assuming a 6% rate of return, 2% inflation rate, and 15% tax rate.

 Choose how you want to invest.

-Diversification can help reduce some investment risk.
-It cannot guarantee profit or fully protect against loss is a down market.
+Investment Risk: Diversification can help reduce some investment risk.
+It cannot guarantee profit, or fully protect in a down market.